 Today, as part of Zero Waste Week, I’ve got a great healthy banana pancake recipe.
 And as well as being so good for you, it also takes care of any black bananas lingering in the fruit bowl!
 No food waste!
 It’s a win-win!

 It’s also a great recipe to have to hand for the next time there’s a solitary banana left in the fruit bowl that looks like it’s seen better days.
 Just grab two eggs and get frying!

 Well, you actually use the banana in place of flour and milk!
 Bananas are a bit magic.
-As well as having the ability to take on the texture of ice-cream, they also have the ability to take on the texture of pancake batter.
-It sounds crazy, but they really do have to be tasted to be believed!
+As well as having the ability to take on the texture of ice cream, they also have the ability to take on the texture of pancake batter.
+It sounds wild, but they really do have to be tasted to be believed!
 Of course, the texture isn’t 100% pancake-like, but it’s pretty darn close.
 Think French Toast and you’re pretty much there, texture-wise!

 If you’re in any more doubt about the pancake’s health properties I’ve got more for you!
 As these pancakes are made without flour they’re gluten-free (which is linked to food intolerances).
 What’s more, they’re also sugar-free.
 Meanwhile, the banana and egg pack the pancakes full of protein, and the coconut oil for frying may also be amazingly healthy too!
 Your body will positively sing for joy after eating these!
 I told you it was a healthy pancake recipe, do you believe me now?!